konvajs/site/source/docs/animations/Create_an_Animation.md

-#HTML5 Canvas Konva Animation Tutorial
+title: HTML5 Canvas Konva Animation Tutorial
+---

 To create custom animations with Konva, we can use the `Konva.Animation` constructor which takes two arguments, the required update function and